Clearly Filtered Live logo

 This filtration speed change/loss of flow does not mean the filter is not working or defective, but that the filter is doing its job in capturing the large amount of materials in your water.
 Eventually, by capturing material as it passes through the filter, the available space for water to pass through gets filled up.
 More contaminants captured lead to faster buildup and blockage, calling for an earlier filter change.

-a few steps you can take to gradually improve the filtration speed if you notice your filter slowing down.
+you can take to gradually improve the filtration speed if you notice your filter slowing down:

 Was this article helpful?